ppy/osu-wiki/news/2018-02-25-project-loved-week-of-february-25th.md

 [![](/wiki/shared/news/banners/project-loved.jpg)](https://osu.ppy.sh/community/forums/120)

 Hello everyone!
 Welcome to the last [Project Loved](https://osu.ppy.sh/community/forums/120) showcase of February 2018!
 We are slightly changing up the voting format starting this week based on feedback from the community.
-This change will simplify the Loved voting schedule, as well as make it a lot easier to follow for those who care about more than just one gamemode!
+This change will simplify the voting schedule and make it a lot easier to follow for those who care about more than just one gamemode!

 Each mode will have a vote every 2 weeks, all at the same time as opposed to the staggered structure we previously used.
 Each vote will have the following amount of maps:

-- 10 osu!
+- osu! - 10
-- 7 osu!taiko
+- osu!taiko - 7
-- 5 osu!catch
+- osu!catch - 5
-- 10 osu!mania
+- osu!mania - 10

 This new system will offer a lot more breathing room to both the community and the Loved captains, as well as make the voting itself more uniform!
 If you have any comments, questions, or concerns regarding the new system, be sure to leave them in the comments section of this post.